mehdihadeli/awesome-software-architecture/docs/microservices/observability/metrics.md

 ## Samples
 - [joaofbantunes/DotNetMicroservicesObservabilitySample](https://github.com/joaofbantunes/DotNetMicroservicesObservabilitySample) - Sample application looking into observability of .NET microservices, using popular tools and technologies like OpenTelemetry, Prometheus, Grafana and (potentially) others
+- [karlospn/opentelemetry-metrics-demo](https://github.com/karlospn/opentelemetry-metrics-demo) - This repository contains a practical example about how to use OpenTelemetry to add custom metrics to a .NET app, and how to visualize those metrics using Prometheus and Grafana.